 patent an app idea

-How to Patent a Mobile App Idea?
+How to Patent an App Idea in 2024?

 You cracked a great mobile app idea that can drive revolution to the internet world and benefit humankind.
 All the great credit for this idea goes to you, but only you know it and your inner circle.